Understanding House Foundation Types for New Homes as a Cost Consideration

 Clients may have a preference for a type of foundation or may dislike a type of foundation system.
 Ultimately however it’s the engineer that will design to the soil conditions and plans.
 This is their area of expertise in order to give you the safe, luxurious home you want built.

-If you have a great piece of flat land and you want to capitalise on your investment then have a chat to us about dual occupancy.
+If you have a great piece of flat land and you want to capitalise on your investment then have a chat to our team at Renmark Homes Melbourne about dual occupancy.

 Talk to the home building experts today about your ideal home: 1300 367 245